Neal Francis: In Plain Sight, Sentimental Garbage, Francis Comes Alive, Return To Zero

 The first radio single from In Plain Sight was "Can't Stop The Rain."
 It was the most added song on Adult Alternative Radio the week it debuted.
 It also spent 26 weeks on the Americana chart.

 In November 2022, Francis released the EP Sentimental Garbage.
 It included songs recorded during the original album sessions for In Plain Sight at St. Peter's, as well as cover songs recorded for the online music blog Aquarium Drunkard.
 Sentimental Garbage was the working title for In Plain Sight.

 In October 2023, Francis released a 12" single on Chicago's Star Creature record label with a remix from Derrick Carter.
 Carter's remix of BNYLV is on the A Side with an instrumental version on the B-Side.

 In November 2023, Francis released a live album entitled Francis Comes Alive.
 Recorded to analog tape over two sold-out shows at Chicago's Thalia Hall in March 2023, the live album contained twelve songs spanning Francis' catalog.
 Francis supplemented his touring quartet with an additional seven band members (horns, backup singers, percussion, and auxiliary keyboards).
 The live release was accompanied by a concert film directed by Alec Basse.

-Return To Zero, Francis' third full length album, was released on March 14, 2025.
+Return To Zero, Francis' third album, was released on March 14, 2025.
 Rolling Stone wrote that the album was "a sonic kaleidoscope of soaring funk, seductive soul and undulating rock."
 The album was produced by Sergio Rios.
 Francis appeared on Jimmy Kimmel Live! and performed "What's Left of Me."